 14. Heighten self-awareness.

 Another great tip from Lancer is to heighten your self-awareness.
 She states, “People often seek therapy to raise their self-esteem or overcome addictions and codependency.
-If your resolution is to change your habits, self-awareness and vigilance are needed in order to interrupt old patterns.
+If you resolve to change your habits, self-awareness and vigilance are needed to interrupt old patterns.
 Daily meditation and journaling are potent and helpful tools in monitoring and changing your thoughts, feelings, and behavior.”

 15. Be sensitive to your breaking point.